HassanFasseh/Bully-Election-Simulator/README.md

 docker-compose.yml   five node services plus the frontend
 ```

-## Screenshot

-The image at the top of this file is expected at `docs/dashboard.png`.
-The
-`docs/` folder already exists; save your screenshot there as `dashboard.png`.
-A
-short screen recording exported as a GIF works too; use the same path or update
-the link.

 ## License

 MIT, see [LICENSE](LICENSE).
 Copyright 2026 Hassan Fasseh and Nada Sadraoui.